-- moderate exercise that lasts a while, like walking, gardening, housework or cycling, can cause a slow drop in blood glucose levels
+- moderate exercise that lasts a while, such as walking, gardening, housework or cycling, can cause a slow drop in blood glucose levels

-- some exercise, like running or football, might cause your blood glucose levels to rise at first
+- some exercise, such as running or football, might cause your blood glucose levels to rise at first

 - you can reduce the risk of hypos by eating the right amount of carbs before, during and after exercise